LenneDalben/StardewValleyModsGPL/[CP] Townies Need Artisan Goods/Townies Need Artisan Goods Readme.txt

 Repeatable: true or false, default is true
 IncludeIslandContent: true or false, default is true.
 Toggle special orders requiring items from the island.
 OrderType: specify which types of special orders you'd like.
 By default, all are toggled: jelly, pickle, beer, wine, honey, mead, juice, roe, animal, machine, and misc.
 EasyMode: true or false, default is false.
 Specify if you want the 3 biggest special orders to be easier by requiring less items.
-The rewards are adjusted accordingly.
+The rewards and duration are adjusted accordingly.
+EasterEgg: true or false, default is true.
+You will see slightly joke-y, slightly not lore-friendly rewards as part of the regular rewards for some orders.
+If you don't think you can briefly suspend disbelief, set it to false, and you won't see the orders with those rewards.

 With regards to the "sparseness" of the orders: some orders have seasonal checks, though not all of them.
+Most have skill checks, and others have additional requirements like seeing a specific event.
 Refer to the spoiler guide for full details.
 The game picks from a pool of the available orders, so if you'd prefer to get through some of the vanilla special orders first, install this mod later in your playthrough.

 Note that the mod does not come packaged with a config file.
 The config file will be generated after you run the game with the mod installed at least once.